Catalonia is a beautiful and varied region of Spain with many countless intriguing destinations.

 If you only have one night in Girona, make it count!
 I’ve picked my top three choices for where to stay in this beautiful city.

-In my opinion, the best value-to-price ratio is the surprisingly affordable boutique hotel Gran Ultonia, located in Barri Vell district (the Old Town) just a 5-minute walk to the heart of the city and 500 meters from the Cathedral.
+In my opinion, the best value-to-price ratio is the surprisingly affordable boutique hotel Hotel Històric, located in Barri Vell district (the Old Town) just a few hundred feet from the Girona Cathedral.

-For a touch more glamor that still won’t break the bank, check out the sleek Hotel Nord 1901 Superior, a stunning boutique hotel just a 5-minute walk from the Girona Cathedral.
+For a touch more glamor that still won’t break the bank, check out the sleek Hotel Nord 1901, a stunning boutique hotel just a 5-minute walk from the Girona Cathedral.

 With an outdoor pool in the courtyard (amazing during hot Spanish summers, trust me) and sun loungers, a delicious breakfast spread, air conditioning, and massive rooms, it’s definitely where I’d pick to stay in Girona for a special occasion.